flaxandteal/dp-compose/v2/README.md

 - https://github.com/ONSdigital/dp-static-files-compose
 - https://github.com/ONSdigital/dp-interactives-compose

+And to create a structure that allows stacks to be easily modified or created.

 Giving an end-to-end development environment for working with ONS services in a stable, reliable and repeatable way.

 Eventually move this v2 directory as root - remove all other directories/files.
 So a single source of truth.